 The RMOW collects annual user fees for the District Energy System on a quarterly basis.
 Residents of the Cheakamus Crossing neighbourhood can expect to receive their bills shortly after the end of each quarter on April 1, July 1, September 1 and December 31.

-User fees are collected in accordance with the Cheakamus Crossing District Energy System Fee Bylaw.
+User fees are collected in accordance with the Cheakamus Crossing District Energy System Fee Amendment Bylaw.